The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: The edges of the RR Lyrae instability strip

 The rich and homogeneous DESI dataset offers an excellent opportunity to constrain empirically, for the first time using a large number of stars and pulsation-corrected \teff, the behavior of the hot and cold ends of the RRL instability strip, and their dependence on [Fe/H].
 We note that it is expected that the colors (and temperatures) of RRLs during a considerable portion of their pulsation cycle (e.g., prior minimum light for RRab) lie outside the instability strip \citep[see e.g.,][]{For2011}.
 Therefore, the observation phase of the stars must be considered when estimating the instability strip boundaries.
 Here, we use the RRL effective temperatures derived in M25 to study these boundaries.
 These estimates of the stars' mean \teff\ are computed mainly from single epoch spectra, accounting for cyclic variations by adopting \teff\ curve corrections.
 Additionally, we remove stars with \teff\ smaller than 4800\,K and hotter than 8250\,K, as we consider them outliers of the \teff\ distribution.

 Figure~\ref{fig:teff_IS} shows the distribution of mean effective temperatures for the 5,438 halo field RRLs in our sample with reliable temperature estimations, separated by RRL type.
-The median of the \teff\ distributions shown in the figure is $6224^{+181}_{-182}$\,K for RRab, $6931^{+293}_{-245}$\,K for RRc, and $6676^{+227}_{-224}$\,K for RRd variables.
+The median of the \teff\ distributions shown in the figure is $6224^{+181}_{-182}$\,K for RRab (where the errors denote the 84th and 16th percentiles of the distribution, respectively), $6931^{+293}_{-245}$\,K for RRc, and $6676^{+227}_{-224}$\,K for RRd variables.
 For a comparison with the \teff\ of RRLs in a more metal-poor population, we show in Figure~\ref{fig:teff_IS_draco} the \teff\ distribution of the 59 RRLs in Draco (${\rm [Fe/H]}\sim -2.0$\,dex), where the median \teff\ of the RRab and RRc is $6187^{+248}_{-232}$ and $6735^{+290}_{-261}$\,K, respectively.
-Thus, in these plots we can see the effects of metallicity in the shape and position of the distributions, and therefore the boundaries of the instability strip.
-From these distributions, we define the blue edge of the RRL instability strip to be the temperature corresponding to the 95th percentile of the RRc distribution, and the red edge as the 5th percentile limit of the RRab distribution.
-These limits represent the temperature range out of which the number of stars becomes comparatively negligible.
-According to these definitions and considering the entire sample irrespective of their metallicities, we find that the boundaries of the instability strip for field RRLs at the cold and hot boundaries are $5963$ and $7371$\,K, respectively.
-For the Draco-only sample, these values are $5808$ and $7101$\,K. A more detailed inspection of the variation of the instability strip edges with metallicity is provided in Section~\ref{sec:ISvsFEH}, including a comparison with previous results.
+Thus, in these plots we can see the effects of metallicity in the shape and position of the distributions.
+From these distributions, we obtain the 1st percentile of the RRab \teff\ distribution and the 99th percentile of the RRc \teff\ distribution, as limits representing the temperature range out of which the number of stars becomes comparatively negligible.
+We find that the observed \teff\ distribution boundaries at the cold and hot ends are $\sim5730$ and $7520$\,K, respectively.
+For the Draco-only sample, these values are $\sim5690$ and $7220$\,K. A more detailed inspection of the variation of the instability strip edges with metallicity is provided in Section~\ref{sec:ISvsFEH}, including Bayesian modeling, uncertainty deconvolution, and a comparison with previous results.